pgalatic/zeitgeist/README.md

     - [x] pgalatic: add geolocation data to scraped tweets (coordinates if possible)
     - [ ] tbendlin: add overall public opinion of tweets
     - [ ] qxh5696: hook summarization program into zeitgeist.py and process data
+- [ ] 10/17
+    - [ ] pgalatic: add agglomerative clustering using word vectors and cosine similarity
+        - Do we want to add spellchecking for text normalization?
+    - [ ] tbendlin: add kmeans/density clustering using sentiment
+    - [ ] qxh5696: improve summarization

 ### Data Collection Pipeline